echistyakov/GauchoGrub/README.md

 ### Android Application

-To run the Android Application:
+To run the app:

 1. Clone the repo
 2. Open GauchoGrub/GauchoGrubAndroid/ directory in Android Studio
-3. Create an AVD (with level 16 or above API).
+3. Create an AVD (with level 16 API or higher).
 4. Launch the application in the emulator.

 Special information for testing: